Avenging Spirit

-Avenging Spirit, known in Japan as Phantasm (ファンタズム), is a 1991 2-player platform arcade game developed by C.P.
-Brain and published by Jaleco.
+Avenging Spirit, released in Japan as Phantasm (Note: ファンタズム (Fantazumu)), is a 1991 platform video game developed by C.P.Brain and published by Jaleco for arcades.
+It was released in Japan in May 1991 and in North America in October 1991.

 Plot

 During a walk with his girlfriend, the player is ambushed by agents of a mysterious crime syndicate who take his girlfriend away and shoot him to death.
 Now, as a wandering spirit with the ability to possess most others, he is summoned by his girlfriend's father (who researches ghost energy) and is given a mission to save her from the mysterious crime syndicate holding her hostage, enabling the player to rest in peace.